Raisenil/Markdown_Language_Cheatsheet/README.md

 ```
 **Result**
 <!--Comment-->
-[Note: This code is used for commenting in Markdown.No output will be provided ]
+[Note: This code is used for commenting in Markdown.No output will show ]

 # Heading Tags
 **Code**